quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 months ago

-This is one the worst places I’ve ever rented from.
-I have gotten several charges on my account for no reason at all due to them wanting to just get money this month alone I’ve had 320.00 worth of charges on my account for no reason at all.
-They said that my grass was too high and I had a car in my yard that was inoperable but that wasn’t true at all.
+This is one the worst places I've ever rented from.
+I have gotten several charges on my account for no reason at all due to them wanting to just get money this month alone I've had 320.00 worth of charges on my account for no reason at all.
+They said that my grass was too high and I had a car in my yard that was inoperable but that wasn't true at all.
 They have came and did inspections in my house several times to the point where it feel like harassment all because they want to try to find a reason to tack on more fees.
 I have mold in my bathroom because there is no ventilation in there and I was told that if they send someone out to check it then I was responsible for having to pay the maintenance.
 By law in SC mold is to be address by the lessor.
 I will be calling the bbb and cdc if the issue is not handled correctly.
 I have children and mold makes them sick.
 My light bill has always been high since moving here because of poor ventilation in the house.
 I moved here to Columbia in June of 2023 and I will say that this has been the worst experience with a landlord I could possibly have.
-The house is in a bad neighborhood there is always some shooting happening here and they act as if I’m in a luxury home.
-It’s really saddening that I moved to start a new life in another city and my experience has been the worst I am so ready to move and leave this place behind.
+The house is in a bad neighborhood there is always some shooting happening here and they act as if I'm in a luxury home.
+It's really saddening that I moved to start a new life in another city and my experience has been the worst I am so ready to move and leave this place behind.
 I cannot even be comfortable in the home I pay rent in because they want to come and harass me every couple of weeks.
 My heart goes out to the future tenants of this company because they are going to try to take every dollar they can from you while renting from them!

 Like2